Redo Your Estate Plan, Including Your Last Will and/or Revocable Trust Before You Get Remarried

 A remarriage can be one of the best decisions at this stage of life, or the worst.
 A remarriage later in life often creates a unique set of legal questions.
 For example, many older clients take for granted that their adult children will inherit from them when they pass away.
 The reasoning behind this assumption is because the majority of their property and life have been spent with their previous spouse, who was a co-parent to their children, and the one who helped build or sustain the family’s assets.

 However, a new marriage means that marital property may now be governed by the laws of the state of New Jersey if they reside in NJ.
 If there is no prenuptial agreement, then the surviving spouse may, under the laws of New Jersey, inherit at least one-third of the estate of their deceased spouse.
 This means that the adult children from the first marriage might be in for a rude awakening.
 A large part of the children’s inheritance might be “swallowed up” by the second spouse’s right to inherit one-third of his or her spouse’s estate.

 The estate planning issues created by second marriages should not be taken lightly.
 It is important to talk these things through with your future spouse and your attorney.
 Chances are, he or she also wants to make sure that their children receive assets upon their death.
 If you don’t have a frank discussion with your soon-to-be spouse, you may end up causing your loved ones a great deal of heartache and resentment as they struggle to figure out why you did or did not leave your estate to them.

 What are the elective share rights of a surviving spouse under NJ law?

-Today you’re going to learn a new term called the “New Jersey elective share”.
+Today you may learn a new term called the “New Jersey elective share”.
 It is a powerful law that mandates that a portion of a married person’s estate goes to their surviving spouse.